StartupsPoleEmploi/zen/README.md

 ### Enabling e-mails and data transmission to pole-emploi.fr

-The following value need to be set to `true` in the production configuration file:
+The following value need to be set to `true` in the production server production.js configuration file:

 ```js
   {